Sweeping the oceans - terrane accretion

 Terranes in the Appalachians.

 - Carolina terrane: Cambrian volcanic arc (possibly composite arc terrane) with trilobites of non-North American affinity, history of intra-arc rifting, geophysical evidence it is all thin-skinned.

 - Example of some of the terranes identified in the Appalachians from Spear, Owens & Bailey, The Goochland-Chopawamsic Terrane Boundary, Central Virginia Piedmont, USGS site: http://pubs.usgs.gov/circ/2004/1264/html/trip7/ .
 Note the uncertain relationship between the Carolina slate belt (equivalent to the Carolina terrane) and the Goochland terrane here.

 Are exotic terranes just microplates?
-Not quite - most apper to be detached from the lithosphere (?), and they are not internally rigid, two potentially fundamental differences.
+They may have been detached from the lithosphere (?), and they are not internally rigid, two potentially fundamental differences.